David Reutimann: 2009

-A week after his victory, Reutimann would win his second pole of the season at Dover, finishing the race in 18th on the lead lap.
-The next week at Pocono, Reutimann would end up finishing 3rd, and would get another top 5 at Loudon a couple races after.
-Reutimann would end up getting five more top 10's at Indianapolis, Michigan, Atlanta, Kansas, and Phoenix.
-Reutimann would go on to finish the season 16th in the point standings, a personal best.
+A week after his victory, Reutimann would win his second pole of the season at Dover, finishing the race in eighteenth on the lead lap.
+The next week at Pocono, Reutimann would end up finishing third, and would get another top-five at Loudon a couple races after.
+Reutimann would end up getting five more top-tens at Indianapolis, Michigan, Atlanta, Kansas, and Phoenix.
+Reutimann would go on to finish the season sixteenth in the point standings, a personal best.

 2010

 Reutimann returned to the No. 00 car during the 2010 season.
-He would start the season with a personal best finish in the Daytona 500, finishing 5th.
+He would start the season with a personal best finish in the Daytona 500, finishing fifth.
 Reutimann won his second career race at the 2010 LifeLock.com 400 at Chicagoland Speedway in the No. 00 TUMS MWR Toyota.
 Reutimann ran in the top-five all night and with under seventy laps remaining, chased down Jeff Gordon and passed him for the lead.
 He would pull away and lead the rest of the race, holding off a late charge by Carl Edwards.

 2011

 2011 was a disappointing year for both Reutimann and MWR.
-Reutimann and the No. 00 team only scored one top five finish and two top ten finishes.
+Reutimann and the No. 00 team only scored one top-five finish and two top-ten finishes.
 At Watkins Glen on the final lap, Boris Said accidentally turned David Ragan entering the esses.
 Ragan came back onto the track and hit Reutimann, hit the ARMCO outside barrier and he rolled over spectacularly after the hard hit.
 He was mostly unscathed and Ragan dislocated his ankle as a result.

-With three weeks remaining in the 2011 season, Reutimann could not come to an agreement with Aaron's for 2012 and thus Michael Waltrip and MWR's staff reluctantly released Reutimann from his team as well as the number 00.
+With three weeks remaining in the 2011 season, Reutimann could not come to an agreement with Aaron's for 2012 and thus Michael Waltrip and MWR's staff reluctantly released Reutimann from his team as well as the No. 00 car.

-After Christmas 2011, Reutimann signed up to drive for part-time with Stewart-Haas Racing and Tommy Baldwin Racing in 2012 sharing the No. 10 Go Daddy car with rookie Danica Patrick.
+After Christmas 2011, Reutimann signed up to drive for part-time with Stewart–Haas Racing and Tommy Baldwin Racing in 2012 sharing the No. 10 Go Daddy car with rookie Danica Patrick.